betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowsFAQ.md

 ## Funding Questions

-### What is the amount of funding for 2021 BSSw Fellows?
+### What is the amount of funding for 2022 BSSw Fellows?

-Each 2021 BSSw Fellow will receive up to $25,000 for an activity that promotes better scientific software.
+Each 2022 BSSw Fellow will receive up to $25,000 for an activity that promotes better scientific software.

 ### How are the funds awarded?
 When do I submit budget information?

 The Fellowship award will be in the form of a subcontract to the recipient’s institution.
 The value of the subcontract will not exceed $25,000 in direct costs, plus usual and customary overheads the institution would charge on such a contract.
 It is not necessary to provide a budget with your application; a detailed budget will be part of the contracting process.
+You should familiarize yourself with your organizations budget process.

 ### Are there any restrictions on how the fellowship funds can be used?